WeatherMagic/thor/doc/API.md

 ### Precipitation

-Percipitation returned as a PNG image is clamped to 0-255 integer range since limited by PNG integer range.
+Precipitation returned as a PNG image is clamped to 0-255 integer range since limited by PNG integer range.
 The total precipitation range is 0 to 62 mm/day.
 This means that each step in the PNG integer range represents 0,25 mm/day of rain.
 Formula for getting precipitation in Celcius from a pixel value in returned image is as follows.

 ```
 mm/day = pixel_value / 4.0 # FLOAT!